hk26/hk26/README.md

 - 👋 Hi, I’m @hk26
-- 👀 I’m interested in ui design and web design or frontend design works.
+- 👀 I’m interested Android & ui design and web design or frontend design works.
 - 🌱 I’m currently learning html,css,js,for frontend webdesign.
 - 📫 you can text me on instagram @_h_k_26_ or you can ping me on Linkedin @HK.
 - i also worked on one android Project named plant it.